 - Actions to be taken to improve or resolve identified gaps and anomalies.

-The improvement recommendations should be next addressed and possibly resolved by responsible parties.
+The improvement recommendations should be addressed next and possibly resolved by responsible parties.

-It’s recommended to conduct a software safety audit regularly, because it decreases the probability that an incorrect process implementation will impact different projects or that product inconsistencies will arise later in the Assessment.
+It’s recommended to conduct a software safety audit regularly because it decreases the probability that an incorrect process implementation will impact different projects or that product inconsistencies will arise later in the Assessment.
 It also improves safety culture, makes it easier to identify weak points in safety development and limits product liability.

 Take in mind, that Functional Safety Audits are most beneficial when performed in the early stage of the project/product development.
-Since the Functional Safety Audit shall be finalised before the production release, it’s advised to perform it as soon as the process in line with the ISO 26262 is established in the company.
+Since the Functional Safety Audit shall be finalised before the production release, it’s advised to perform it as soon as the process in line with ISO 26262 is established in the company.

 It’s also worth noting that, the ISO 26262 audit and Automotive SPICE assessment can be performed in a coordinated manner to avoid duplication of work and inconsistencies.
 For this purpose, an extended Process Assessment Model (PAM) is introduced.

-How to do an ISO 26262 Assessment?
+How to do an ISO 26262 assessment?

-Organization of the assessment
+Organisation of the assessment

 One of the questions regarding the assessment is: When should it be performed?
-We have two aspects here, first is when it’s required by the ISO.
-It is recommended starting from ASIL B and obligatory for ASIL C and D. As Functional Safety Assessment is one of the confirmation measures there is also a required level of independence depending on ASIL.
+We have two aspects here, the first is when it’s required by the ISO.
+It is recommended starting from ASIL B and obligatory for ASIL C and D. As Functional Safety Assessment is one of the confirmation measures, there is also a required level of independence depending on ASIL.

-- For QM and ASIL A there is no recommendation for and against performing the assessment
+- For QM and ASIL A, there is no recommendation for and against performing the assessment.

-- ASIL B requires I0 independence so assessment should be performed by a different person who is not involved in the project and work product creation
+- ASIL B requires I0 independence, so assessment should be performed by a different person who is not involved in the project and work product creation.

-- ASIL D requires I3 independence, which means the assessment shall be performed by a person who is independent regarding management and resources from the department responsible for work product creation, which could be for instance an external company
+- ASIL D requires I3 independence, which means the assessment shall be performed by a person who is independent regarding management and resources from the department responsible for work product creation, which could be, for instance, an external company.

-Another question that's important is: Who should plan the assessment?
-In other words, who is responsible for all activities related to the preparation and organization of assessment?
+Another question that’s important is: Who should plan the assessment?
+In other words, who is responsible for all activities related to the preparation and organization of the assessment?
 It’s usually a Functional Safety Manager or person responsible for a safety plan where all safety-relevant work products and activities are scheduled.
-This person shall also prepare all teams involved in product development to make them aware of what is required for the functional safety assessment and familiarize them with the assessment process.
+This person shall also prepare all teams involved in product development to make them aware of what is required for the functional safety assessment and familiarise them with the assessment process.

 The next question is: Who can perform the assessment?
 This question is already partially answered before in the Independence level of assessors part.
-To carry out a functional safety assessment at least one person should be appointed.
+To carry out a functional safety assessment, at least one person should be appointed.
 The functional safety assessor may appoint one or more assistants to support him with the assessment activities.
 Their independence is also defined and shall be at least I1 from the developers.
 Moreover, the assessors shall be given the authority to perform the assessment including: the scope of the assessment, the information to be made available and necessary support from the persons responsible for specific work products.